erolmuh/abp/docs/en/tutorials/modular-crm/part-03.md

 ![abp-studio-open-with-visual-studio](images/abp-studio-open-with-visual-studio.png)

-The `ModularCrm.Products` .NET solution should look like the following figure:
+The `ModularCrm.Products` .NET solution should look like the following figure (slightly differ according to your preferences):

 ![product-module-visual-studio](images/product-module-visual-studio.png)